Centinol-alt/App-VibeCoding-Guide/README.md

 - **Small Edits:** Use Claude Sonnet 3.5.
 - **Great Copywriting:** Use GPT-4.5.
 - **Better Prompt Outputs:** Add "Think as long as needed to get this right; I am not in a hurry.
 What matters is that you follow precisely what I ask and execute it perfectly.
 Ask me questions if I am not precise enough."
-- **Documentation:** Keep `memory-bank` files detailed and up-to-date for future reference or collaboration.
+- **Documentation:** Keep `project-docs` files detailed and up-to-date for future reference or collaboration.